- Ecommerce marketing is about optimizing the entire shopping experience so customers want to purchase from you again and again.

 If you want your marketing to succeed, you should have a well-defined plan.
 Without one, you’ll end up wasting money and missing out on potential customers.

-Follow these five steps to create a powerful, effective marketing plan for your ecommerce business:
+Follow these five steps to create a digital marketing plan for your ecommerce business:

 1. Set goals and objectives